When someone mentions retirement, one of the first things that come to mind for many is relaxation.

 #3.
 Sudoku and crosswords

 I’ve got two words for you — sudoku and crosswords.
 If they’re not already on your radar, I suggest checking out these logic and strategy games that anyone can play anytime, anywhere.
+Crosswords can be played in almost any newspaper, and sudoku can be played online.

 Not to mention the benefits — according to a recent study on cognitive function, by engaging in these games regularly over 50 years old can maintain a better mental function.